PaulFrankling/proper_clobber/IMG_CREDITS.md

 * Chequered Shirt is by Engin_Akyurt from [Pixabay](https://pixabay.com/photos/male-shirt-red-fashion-design-4792234/)
 * Red Shirt is by Engin_Akyurt from [Pixabay](https://pixabay.com/photos/shirt-male-man-fashion-person-3737408/)
 * Blue Shirt is by Engin_Akyurt from [Pixabay](https://pixabay.com/photos/shirt-clothes-male-model-genre-2604729/)
+* Blue Patterned Shirt is by renzonovoa1 from [Pixabay](https://pixabay.com/photos/shirt-man-blue-fashion-peru-2947549/)
+* White Shirt is by renzonovoa1 from [Pixabay](https://pixabay.com/photos/shirt-man-white-fashion-2017-2947548/)
+* Black & White Shirt is by 6689062 from [Pixabay](https://pixabay.com/photos/blur-box-business-checkered-shirt-2841225/)

 #### Brogue Shoes